ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/Suggested_features.md

  1. Apply to Confidential Computing Consortium
  2. Language bindings for python (Possibly also for Rust?
 Go?
 Java?
 C#?)  --- partly done by Aditya
  3. Switch to smphost tools (https://virtee.io/) --- Ye
- 4. Example of multi-domain certification (and API connection over secure channel)  -- done with this checkin
+ 4. Example of multi-domain certification (and API connection over secure channel)  --  DONE
  5. Example showing how to run Certifier in TEE with key provisioning --- jlm
  6. Integration with Confidential Containers from IBM et al
  7. GPU support for Nvidia